5.2 Burn Classification & PT Considerations

 SuperficialEpidermis onlyRed, dry, no blisters (classic sunburn)Painful3 to 7 days, no scar

-Superficial Partial-ThicknessEpidermis and upper dermisMoist, red, blanching, blistersVery painful, hyperalgesicAbout 7 to 21 days, minimal scar
+Superficial Partial-ThicknessEpidermis and upper (papillary) dermisMoist, red, blanching, blistersVery painful, hyperalgesicAbout 7 to 21 days, minimal scar

-Deep Partial-ThicknessEpidermis and deep dermisMixed red and white, wet or waxy, sluggish blanchingPainful but pinprick may be reduced3 to 5 weeks, hypertrophic scarring likely
+Deep Partial-ThicknessEpidermis and deep (reticular) dermisMixed red and white, wet or waxy, sluggish blanchingPainful but pinprick may be reduced3 to 5 weeks; hypertrophic scarring likely

-Full-ThicknessThrough dermis into subcutaneous tissueLeathery, dry, white, brown, or charred; no blanchingInsensate at the center (sensory nerves destroyed)Will not re-epithelialize from the center; needs grafting
+Full-ThicknessThrough dermis into subcutaneous tissueLeathery, dry, white, brown, or charred; no blanchingInsensate at center (sensory nerves destroyed)Will not re-epithelialize from center; needs grafting

-SubdermalInto muscle, tendon, or boneCharred, mummified, exposed deep structuresInsensateRequires excision and reconstruction; possible amputation
+SubdermalInto muscle, tendon, or boneCharred, mummified, exposed deep structuresInsensateRequires excision/reconstruction; possible amputation

 Rule of 9s For TBSA In Adults

-The Rule of 9s divides the adult body into segments of roughly 9% TBSA so that fluid resuscitation needs and burn severity can be estimated quickly.
+The Rule of 9s divides the adult body into segments of roughly 9% TBSA so burn severity and fluid needs can be estimated fast.
+Only deep partial-thickness and full-thickness burns are counted toward TBSA; superficial (sunburn-type) burns are excluded.

 • Head and neck — 9%